priyanshu2005chaubey/Ecommerce_Database_Analysis/README.md

  Comprehensive analysis at Category, Sub-Category, and Customer Segment levels.
  Converts complex raw data into easy-to-understand insights for stakeholders.

+ 📂 Dataset

+ The dataset used in this project is [Sample-Superstore.csv](./Sample-Superstore(1).csv).
+ It contains sales, profit, customer, and product information for e-commerce analysis.

  This project demonstrates Python programming, data manipulation, visualization, and business analytics skills, making it ideal for data analyst, business analyst, or  data science roles.